 And of course, the Vette still looks, well, low-down and mean.
 All of which is why I like the Corvette just the way it is.
 But it’s also why I’ll welcome its successor with open arms.”

+The last six digits for the Corvette Coupe begin at 400001 and run thru 440614, accounting for all 40614 Corvette Coupes built in 1980.
+5,020 Corvettes were sold in Canada.
+Each Vehicle Identification Number (VIN) is unique to an individual car.
 For all 1980 Corvettes, the location of the Vehicle Identification Number (VIN) is stamped on a plate attached to the left front body hinge pillar.
 Read more: 1980 Corvette VINs.